 This can be really dangerous because if you do this without advice you are waving goodbye to all the valuable consumer protection you would otherwise have benefitted from.

-We have seen numerous examples of customers effecting these “follow-on” deals and locking themselves into an inappropriate deal.
-Because they opted out of advice then they have waived a lot of their rights in terms of making a complaint.
+We have seen numerous examples of customers affecting these “follow-on” deals and locking themselves into an inappropriate deal.
+Because of this, they have basically opted out of advice, waving a lot of their rights in terms of making a complaint.

-We did have a recent case where a customer who was pregnant did this and was declined for a small further advance to fund some necessary home improvements a few months later.
+We once had a case where a customer who was pregnant did this and was declined for a small further advance to fund some necessary home improvements a few months later.
 She then had to pay a hefty early repayment charge to swap to a new lender who would grant her the additional funds.